 So, what is Xeroderma pigmentosum?

-- Xeroderma pigmentosum (XP) is a rare form of disease in which the individual falls prey to Ultraviolet rays from the sun due to the inability to repair the damaged skin.
+- Xeroderma pigmentosum (XP) is a rare form of disease in which the individual gets affected by the Ultraviolet rays from the sun due to the inability to repair the damaged skin.

 - Any slight exposure to sunlight is forbidden.